Manchester vs St Helens — Crime Comparison 2026

 What are the main differences in crime between Manchester and St Helens?

 The main difference lies in crime type.
-In February 2026, Manchester saw higher rates of Other theft while St Helens had more Shoplifting and Anti-social behaviour.
-Overall, Manchester recorded fewer total crimes (4 vs 324).
+In April 2026, Manchester saw higher rates of Other crime and Other theft while St Helens had more Anti-social behaviour and Public order.
+Overall, Manchester recorded fewer total crimes (4 vs 318).

 Compare other areas